Initializing… System deviation:

 FAQs

-Click on a question to open the answer.
+Click on a question to expand the answer.

-Answer: Because it fits in with our role.
+In short: because it fits in with our role.

-SIDN Labs is SIDN's research team.
-As a team, we are strong advocates of internet improvement, security and innovation.
-And we actively contribute to realisation of those goals.
+SIDN Labs is the research team of SIDN.
+As a team, we are strong advocates of internet improvement, security and innovation, and we actively contribute to those goals.
 As the administrator of the .nl country-code domain, we have a reputation to uphold.
-We ensure that the .nl domain names under our control are always universally reachable via the DNS (Domain Name System).
-The worldwide availability of the 6.3 million-plus .nl domain names is our top priority.
-We have therefore invested heavily in knowledge, expertise and robust infrastructure.
-We have extensive experience with the so-called 'public core of the internet', which the DNS is part of.
-We believe that (public) NTP may also be regarded as an infrastructure service.
-Setting up and maintaining an NTP service, and making it available free of charge to the internet community, is in line with our vision and a good fit with our other activities.
-We think that our experience and knowledge can really help to highlight the importance of NTP.
-We are therefore making this service freely available to everyone, for the good of the community.
-It will be delivered with the drive and commitment to quality that you are used to with .nl and our other services.
+We ensure that everyone can always reach the .nl domain names under our management via the DNS (Domain Name System).
+The worldwide availability of more than 6.3 million .nl domain names is our top priority, and we take it very seriously.
+We have accordingly invested heavily in knowledge, expertise and robust infrastructure.
+We have extensive experience with the so-called 'public core of the internet', of which DNS is a part.
+We believe that (public) NTP is in some respects also an infrastructure service of that kind β€” and setting it up, maintaining it, and making it freely available to the internet community is in line with our vision and a natural fit with our other work.
+We believe that our experience and expertise can really help to raise the profile of NTP.
+For that reason, we make this service freely available to everyone with the same commitment and quality that you are used to from us with .nl and our other services.

-Report 'public core of the internet
+Report 'public core of the internet'

-You can expect us to make every reasonable effort to offer and maintain a good quality NTP service.
-We invest in knowledge and expertise, infrastructure, security, up-to-date software, support for modern standards, capacity and quality monitoring.
-The basic service is freely available to everyone, both using IPv4 and using IPv6.
-Specialist services such as authenticated NTP are available by arrangement.
-However, we may choose to charge for such services.
+You can expect us to make every reasonable effort to offer and maintain a good-quality NTP service.
+We invest in knowledge and expertise, infrastructure, security, up-to-date software versions, support for modern standards, sufficient capacity and quality monitoring.
+The basic service is freely available to everyone, both via IPv4 and IPv6.
+If you need more β€” for example, authenticated NTP β€” that is open to discussion, though we may charge a fee for it.
+That decision rests with us.

-[*] We operate a fair usage policy.
-The default settings in most NTP software will ensure that you remain well within the limits defined in that context, for example with a poll interval of 1024s.
-If you work via a cron job, an interval of 1 x per 30 minutes is probably more than sufficient.
-Under non-standard circumstances, it's okay to query our server more often for a while.
-But don't overdo it.
+[*] We operate a fair-use policy.
+The default settings in most NTP software will keep you well within our limits β€” for example, with a poll interval of 1024 s.
+If you work via a cron job, an interval of once every 30 minutes is probably more than sufficient.
+It is fine to deviate from that temporarily on an exceptional basis, but please do not overdo it.

 Disclaimer

-Although we take great care when developing our experimental services, we cannot guarantee that this service will always function properly.
-Use of the service is entirely at the user's risk.
-Neither SIDN nor SIDN Labs is liable for any damages suffered as a consequence of using (or being unable to use) any of its experimental or other services.
-We reserve the right to withdraw this service at any time, without notice.
+Although we take great care when developing our (experimental) services, we cannot guarantee that this service will always function correctly.
+Use of the service is entirely at the user's own risk.
+Neither SIDN nor SIDN Labs is liable for any damage suffered as a result of using β€” or being unable to use β€” any of its (experimental) or other services, and we reserve the right to discontinue these services at any time without prior notice.

-Answer: Of course, TimeNL isn't the only NTP service available on the internet.
-Fortunately.
+Of course, TimeNL is not the only NTP service available on the internet β€” fortunately.
 There are quite a few alternatives.
-Nevertheless, there are a few things that distinguish our service from others:
+Nevertheless, there are a number of things that set us apart from others.
+Here is a summary:

-• From the Netherlands, for the Netherlands - developed with care and managed by driven, curious nerds (😉) who care about 'the public core of the internet'.
-For details, take a look at the 'Features and background information' section and the answer to the question 'What service levels can I expect?'
+• From the Netherlands, for the Netherlands β€” developed with care and managed by driven, curious nerds (πŸ˜‰) who care about 'the public core of the internet'.
+For more details, see the 'Features and background information' section and the answer to the question 'What service levels can I expect?'

-• Rubidium based atomic holdover clock.
+• Rubidium-based atomic holdover clock.

 • BGP anycast.